chinnu0209/Ecofact/README.md

 sudo gitlab-runner status
 ```

-## Argo CD Installation
+## Argo CD Installation [^5]

 Step 1 — Installing Argo CD on Your Cluster

-Installing ArgoCD on k3s cluster and deploying a Ecofact application.
+Installing ArgoCD on k3s cluster and deploying an Ecofact application.

 Before installation create the namespace on the cluster for isolation of workloads in the cluster using :
 ```jsx